Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 make sure you agree with our [Code of Conduct](https://github.com/Beyondactivismo/Beyondactivismo/blob/master/CODE_OF_CONDUCT.md).**

-**Best place to start is here #46.
+**Best place to start is [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/46).
 Please introduce yourself there and meet the team!**

  ##### [Here is a list of our Moz Open Sprint issues sorted by topics.](https://github.com/Beyondactivismo/Beyondactivismo/projects/7) #####